How to start a resume?

 Establishing what you want to gain from the job.

 Your focus should be on what you can provide to the employer.
 Here’s what to include in a resume summary statement.
-Writing an objective statement at the top of your resume only swallows up precious resume space!
-Besides, you can write about yourself in your cover letter and/or application email.

 However, candidates should only concentrate on the skills they can offer.

 Candidates who meet three out of five key qualifications for a specific role are prospective of being called for an interview.
-So you may not have to add too many false details next time.
+So, you may not have to add too many false details next time.

 Your resume format is as important as its content.
 The best format is one that makes it easiest for the hiring manager to scan your resume and be able to pick out your key qualifications and career goals.